rodocite/decentralized-board/README.md

 Currently, it doesn't seem possible to unpin data using the IPFS.js library that this project is using.

 ## Starting the Project
+Start the blockchain server first.
+Then compile & deploy the smart contracts.
+If there are any changes on the smart contracts, they need to be re-compiled and re-deployed.
+Restart the blockchain server if you want a fresh blockchain with no stored messages.

 ```
 npm install
 npm run blockchain